maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Document ways of using JSXGraph  `http://jsxgraph.org` for better support of graphics.
 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)
 (Draw package?)
+* Implement "Banker's rounding" option which applies over a whole question, and for all answer tests.
 * Implement "CommaError" checking for CAS strings.
 Make comma an option for the decimal separator.
 * Implement "BracketError" option for inputs.
 This allows the student's answer to have only those types of parentheses which occur in the teacher's answer.
 Types are `(`,`[` and `{`.
 So, if a teacher's answer doesn't have any `{` then a student's answer with any `{` or `}` will be invalid.
 * Enable individual questions to load Maxima libraries.